maxdemaio/max-nextjs/data/blog/machine-language.md

 - CPU has two registers close to it, A (data or address) and D (data) registers
 - The RAM can also be called the M register (addressed by A)

-You can write machine languages in two different flavors.
-You can write machine language in symbolic language or binary code.
+We can write machine languages in two different flavors.
+We can write machine language in symbolic language or binary code.

 ```hack
 @17